kaze-st/final-project/README.md

 none integrate bartering or fund sharing which are features uniquely beneficial to the group we intend to service.

+This app is created by **Alissa Adornato & Emily Ding & William Fu & Hao Chen** for _INFO343 Client-Side Web Development_ Final Project
-Please click the link for the demo: <https://info343-su18.github.io/final-project/>
+Please click the link for the demo: <https://kaze-st.github.io/final-project/>